ErickPetru/ErickPetru/README.md

 ### Hi, I’m Erick 👋

-Head of Engineering at [Airbank](https://github.com/joinairbank).
-Senior UI/UX Consultant at [State Center for Technological Education "Paula Souza"](https://www.cps.sp.gov.br/).
+**Head of Engineering** at [Friday Finance](https://github.com/joinairbank). **Senior UI/UX Consultant** at [State Center for Technological Education "Paula Souza"](https://www.cps.sp.gov.br/).
 Master in Production Engineering, MBA in IT Management, Technologist in Data Processing, IT Technician, certified as MCP and MCPD.
 More than 10 years as professor at Faculty of Technology of Taquaritinga.
 More than 20 years in the software market, experienced with several languages and technologies.
-Husband, "father" of two dogs and a cat, amateur cook, gamer, musician, freelancer designer and developer, consulting, speaker, open-source contributor on the spare time.
-Community partner of the progressive framework Vue.js.
+Husband, "father" of two dogs and a cat, amateur cook, gamer, musician, freelancer designer and developer, consulting, speaker, open-source contributor on the spare time. **Community partner of the progressive framework Vue.js**.

-- 👨‍🏫 I worked as higher education professor for more than 10 years.
+- 👨‍🏫 I worked as higher education professor for almost 15 years.
 - ⌨️ I do freelance design and software development jobs since 1998.
 - 🤓 I’m a recurring speaker in development meetups and events.
 - ✍️ I’m author of two books, a thesis and a couple of academic articles.